owlbarn/tutorial/book/linear-algebra/README.md

 # Linear Algebra

-Linear Algebra is a key mathematics field behind computer science and numerical computation.
+Linear Algebra is a key mathematics field behind computer science and numerical computating.
-Full coverage of this topic is apparently beyond the scope of this book.
+A thorough coverage of this topic is apparently beyond the scope of this book.
 Please refer to [@strang2006linear] for this subject.
-In this chapter we follows the basic structure of this book to give you a overall picture, but focussing on how to use the functions provided in Owl to solve problems and better understand some basic linear algebra concepts.
+In this chapter we will follow the basic structure of this book, first giving you a overall picture, then focussing on how to use the functions provided in Owl to solve problems and better understand some basic linear algebra concepts.

 The high level APIs of Linear Algebra are provided in the `Linalg` module.
-It provides four types of number types: single precision, double precision, complex single precision, and complex double precision.
+The module provides four types of number types: single precision, double precision, complex single precision, and complex double precision.
 They are included in `Linalg.S`, `Linalg.D`, `Linalg.C` and `Linalg.Z` modules respectively.
 Besides, the `Linalg.Generic` can do everything that `S/D/C/Z` can but needs some extra type information.

 ## Vectors and Matrices